Adron/twitz/README.md

 @pdxtst
 ```

-The result of that file would actually spit out something just like this when issuing the `twits parse` command.
+The result of that file would actually spit out something just like this when issuing the `twitz parse` command.

 ```
-Using config file:  .twits.yaml
+Using config file:  .twitz.yaml
 [@Adron @Adron @angryseattle @jessefraz @Adron @angryseattle @pdxtst]
 ```